Patton and Doolittle

 On June 9, 1945, as part of a “Welcome Home” tour, Gen. George S. Patton Jr. and Lt.
 Gen. James Doolittle were the guests of honor at a ceremony held at the Los Angeles Memorial Coliseum.
 Beginning the day with a parade throughout the city, which yielded nearly one million Angelenos in attendance, the event was led by master of ceremony, comedian Jack Benny, and kicked off with Judy Garland singing “God Bless America”.
 The evening consisted of vivid reenactments of actual battles, complete with tanks, B-25 war planes, and actors in military uniforms; a musical variety show; readings by legendary members of the Hollywood community, such as Humphrey Bogart and Bette Davis; and a spectacular light show to honor the fallen soldiers who gave their lives to protect and serve the United States of America.

 The Coliseum, a living memorial to all who served in the U.S. Armed Forces during WWI, has a long history of supporting the military.
-January 8-9 is the 73rd Anniversary of the 1944 Army-Navy War Show where the U.S. military and Hollywood studios joined forces to recreate a battle in the South Pacific to gain public support for the military.
+On January 8 & 9, 1944, the U.S. military and Hollywood studios joined forces to recreate a battle in the South Pacific to gain public support for the military.
 178,513 spectators attended the two-day performance with Hollywood studios contributing motion picture sets, scenery and stars Bob Hope, Edgar Bergen, Charlie McCarthy, and Frances Langford.
 In turn, the simulated warfare was directed by Washington commanders in chief while members of the 3rd Battalion of the 140th infantry provided the action.

 Ordnance Show at Coliseum